rikvdkleij/intellij-haskell/README.md

 - View quick documentation;
 - View quick definition;
 - Code formatting (works reasonably but did not test it with all kinds of code; not finished yet);
-- Structure view (type signatures and data declarations;
+- Structure view (type signatures and data declarations);
-- Go to symbol (by type signatures declarations)
+- Go to symbol (by type signatures declarations);

-Features are with the help of ghc-modi and haskell-docs!!
+Features are with the help of ghc-mod(i) and haskell-docs!!

 # TODO:
 - Code completion by looking to import declarations with help of ghc-mod;